Casey Walls

-Casey Walls (born January 10, 2003) is an American professional soccer player who plays as a defender for Major League Soccer club San Jose Earthquakes.
+Casey Walls (born January 10, 2003) is a former professional soccer player who played as a defender.
+Born in England, he represented the United States at youth level.

 Club career

 Youth

 Born in Surrey, England, Walls started his career in the Chelsea academy, before moving to the United States.
 He joined the San Jose Earthquakes in 2017 from local side Marin FC.
 He grew up in Mill Valley, California.

 Walls joined the San Jose Earthquakes Academy in 2017, joining from Marin FC.
 He went on to compete for the Quakes at the U-15, U-17 and U-19 levels.

 San Jose Earthquakes

 San Jose signed Walls to a homegrown player contract on November 5, 2019, ahead of the 2020 MLS season.

 On May 3, 2021, Walls joined USL Championship side Austin Bold on a season-long loan.
 He made his professional debut on July 24, 2021, appearing as a 74th-minute substitute during a 1–1 draw with Rio Grande Valley FC.